Snowflake-Labs/shavedice-dataset/README.md

 ### Schema

 * *Timestamp*: An hourly timestamp for the record.
-* *SKU Type*: This field is obfuscated with the precise SKU identifier from the Cloud Service Provider mapped into a capital letter.
+* *VM Type*: This field is obfuscated with the precise VM identifier from the Cloud Service Provider mapped into a capital letter.
-* *Region*: The region where the SKU was deployed.
+* *Region*: The region where the VM was deployed.
 This field is obfuscated with the precise region name from the Cloud Service Provider mapped into a number between 1 and 4.
-* *Count*: The number of VMs deployed in that sku, region, and hour.
-This field is normalized such that the largest sku, region, hour tuple is set to 10000 and other values are scaled linearly to the nearest whole number.
+* *Count*: The number of VMs of the specified type, region, and hour.
+This field is normalized such that the largest type, region, hour tuple is set to 1000 in each region and other values are scaled linearly to the nearest whole number.

 ## Scripts

-The scripts directory has some scripts to reproduce the figures and analysis in the paper.
+The [figures](./figures/) directory has some scripts to reproduce the figures and analysis in the paper.

 * *[IntroAnalysis.Rmd](IntroAnalysis.Rmd)*: Simple reading and visualization of the dataset in R ([pdf notebook](IntroAnalysis.pdf)).